(This post contains affiliate links. Read my full disclosure here.)

 A “subject heading” is a category that images (and other documents) are filed under in libraries.
 Think of them like Etsy’s tagging system.
 They’re how the Library of Congress organizes their collection, and they’re usually pretty broad.

-For instance, a circus poster image has the following subject headings:
+For instance, this circus poster image has the following subject headings:

 - Circus Animals